tmj1432/tmj1432/README.md

-### Hi there, my name is Ming Jie and welcome to my GitHub profile!👋
+### Hi there👋, my name is Ming Jie and welcome to my GitHub profile!

+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tmj1432/)

 <!--